 - Colors available: 16

 This is Hydro Flask’s best-selling bottle and one of the most popular products of this type on today’s market.
-Besides the attractive design, the model also features an innovative vacuum-insulated construction that allows it to keep cold drinks cold and hot drinks hot for hours on end.
+Besides the attractive design, the model also features an innovative vacuum-insulated construction that allows it to keep cold drinks cold and hot drinks hot for hours.

-Although not as durable as its rival – and also not dishwasher-safe – the HF’s Wide-Mouth Flex Cap bottle is less expensive while also being backed by a lifetime warranty.
-What is more, there are a number of accessories available for this eye-catching bottle, which is yet another of many reasons behind its immense popularity.
+Although not as durable as its rival – and also not dishwasher-safe – the HF’s Wide-Mouth Flex Cap bottle is less expensive and backed by a lifetime warranty.
+What is more, there are several accessories available for this eye-catching bottle, which is yet another of many reasons behind its immense popularity.

 - Better at maintaining the temperature of drinks